integr8ly/ci-cd/docs/delorean/configuring-jenkins.md

 The host `jenkins.example.com` should have a host_vars with the filename `host_vars/jenkins.example.com.yaml`

+### Group Vars
+#### Credentials
+Configure the [credentials.yaml](../../scripts/inventories/group_vars/all/credentials.yaml) file.
+This contains all the configuration for credentials required by the Delorean jobs.

-### Credentials and Global Settings
+#### Global Settings
-Configure the `inventories/group_vars/all/credentials.yaml` file.
-This contains all the configuration for global settings and credentials required by the Delorean jobs.
+Configure the [global-settings.yaml](../../scripts/inventories/group_vars/all/global-settings.yaml) file.
+This contains all the configuration for the global settings required by the Delorean jobs.

 ## Running the script
 ```sh